friedrich/flight-controller/README.md

 - :heavy_check_mark: Pulse width modulated power supply of the main and tail rotor motors
 - :x: Current monitor of the main and tail rotor motors
   - Pins PF0 and PF1 are not connected to any operational amplifiers.
 This makes current sensing inaccurate, since the shunt voltage is quite low.
-Pins connected to OPAMP1 are: PA1, PA3, PA7.
-Pins connected to OPAMP2 are PA7, PB0.
 - :heavy_check_mark: PWM control of the swashplate servos
 - :heavy_check_mark: Programming and debugging interface via SWD and SWO
 - :heavy_check_mark: Linear acceleration sensor and gyroscope